rackspace/runway/docs/source/cfngin/hooks/aws_lambda.upload_lambda_functions.rst

     Runtime of the AWS Lambda Function being uploaded.
     Used with ``dockerize_pip`` to automatically select the appropriate Docker image to use.
     Must provide exactly one of ``docker_file``, ``docker_image``, or ``runtime``.

-  .. data:: use_pipenv
-    :type: bool | None
-    :value: False
-    :noindex:

-    Will determine if pipenv will be used to generate requirements.txt from an existing Pipfile.
-    To use this option pipenv must be installed.